Redondasuchus: Allegations

 In 2007, Martz, along with fellow paleontologists Darren Naish, Mike Taylor, and Matt Wedel, publicly accused Spielmann et al. of committing plagiarism.
 They asserted that the authors of Spielmann et al. (2006) could not have come up with the same interpretation as Martz independently.
 They pointed to how the authors were in possession of the 2002 thesis for three years, their extensive citation of the thesis, and similarities between certain figures in Spielmann et al. (2006) and the thesis.
 This controversy was connected to a similar allegation of ethical misconduct and editorial mismanagement related to an aetosaur paper published by NMMNH staff in December 2006.
 The paper in question provided the genus name Rioarribasuchus for a species of aetosaur which Bill Parker was in the process of publishing under the name Heliocanthus, although Parker's paper was not fully published until January 2007.
 These coinciding controversies, termed "Aetogate", were publicized both in the scientific community and in local Albuquerque news.

-After requests for a New Mexico Department of Cultural Affairs inquiry, Martz et al.'s allegations, as well as those of Parker, were reviewed and rejected in a 2008 NMMNH meeting which was subsequently reported by Lucas.
+After requests for a New Mexico Department of Cultural Affairs inquiry, allegations by Martz et al., as well as those by Parker, were reviewed and rejected in a 2008 NMMNH meeting which was subsequently reported by Lucas.
 Lucas's report phrased the omittance of Martz's identification as an "oversight" by Spielmann et al. (2006), and also argued that pre-2002 papers on the topic presented "inconsistencies" rather than a specific argument on orientation.
 The report's arguments and conclusions were heavily criticized by the accusing parties.
 A separate independent investigation by the Society of Vertebrate Paleontology did not find evidence for explicit, intentional plagiarism in Spielmann et al. (2006).
 The SVP report did not "absolve either party from responsibility", and also criticize the editorial and regulatory practices of the NMMNH and its staff, the lack of communication or collaboration experienced during the situation, and the difficulty in proving plagiarism or conflicts of interest in paleontological work.
 A revised code of ethics was published by the SVP alongside the results of their investigation.